The CITES Publications

 CITES Identification Guides Environment Canada, the CITES Management Authority for Canada, has developed CITES Identification Guides on amphibians; birds; crocodilians; turtles and tortoises; butterflies; sturgeons and paddlefish; tropical wood; and hunting trophies for individuals responsible for enforcing CITES.
 They provide in English, French and Spanish, detailed information for the identification of species protected under CITES and, in some cases, look-alike species that are not protected.
 These guides can be downloaded here. |

 Kew Garden CITES references for plants Kew Garden coordinates the production of standard CITES references for plants.
 The checklists are produced by using an international panel of experts on the plants concerned, and are adopted as standard references by the Conference of the Parties to CITES.
 To date Kew Garden has developed CITES checklists for: orchids (five volumes published to date); bulb plants (Appendix-II genera Cyclamen, Galanthus and Sternbergia); cacti (second edition); Aloe and Pachypodium; succulents; and carnivorous plants; as well as a user guide on CITES and plants.
-For further information on these publications and how to order them click here. |
+You can download these publications or order the hard copies online. |

 CITES and CBNRM: Proceedings of an international symposium on “The relevance of CBNRM to the conservation and sustainable use of CITES-listed species in exporting countries” This is a compilation of the proceedings of a symposium on community-based natural resource management (CBNRM) for the conservation of CITES-listed species which was organized by the Austrian Ministry of the Environment and the European Commission in Vienna, Austria, in May 2010.
 ISBN 978-1-84369-827-7, 2011, 160pp |